jaeyk/asian_hate_misinformation/README.md

 # Replication Data and Code for Misinformation and Hate Speech: The Case of Anti-Asian Hate Speech During the COVID-19 Pandemic

-Author: Jae Yeon Kim (corresponding author, jkim638@jhu.edu) and Aniket Kesari
+Authors: Jae Yeon Kim (corresponding author, jkim638@jhu.edu) and Aniket Kesari

 **Session information**